 “Obligate carnivores are also called hypercarnivores, which are animals whose diet consists of at least 70 percent meat.” – (source)

-The benefits of neutering a cat are numerous health-wise and will also help with the overpopulation of feral cats.
+The benefits of neutering a cat are numerous, health-wise, and will also help with the overpopulation of feral cats.

 Communication Cues